Skip to:

 Sea Acres National Park - Port Macquarie - Destination NSW

-Birdlife is abundant — from rainbow lorikeets to brush turkeys — making it a great location for patient wildlife photography.
+Birdlife is abundant, from rainbow lorikeets to brush turkeys, making it a great location for patient wildlife photography.

-Coastal lakes and estuaries
+Coastal lakes and estuaries (Mid North Coast NSW)

 In cooler months, sunrise fog can settle over the water, adding softness and atmosphere.

-South Coast
+South Coast NSW photography locations

 The South Coast is known for its clarity, clear water, clean horizons and crisp light.

-Montague Island (Barunguba)
+Montague Island (Barunguba), Bermagui NSW

 Off the coast of Bermagui, Barunguba Montague Island is one of NSW’s standout wildlife photography experiences.
 Accessible by guided tour, the island is home to seals, seabirds and the state’s largest little penguin colony.